 Alternatively, you might want to stream video that you shot on your phone to your laptop so you can view it on a bigger screen.

-A security camera like the BT Smart Home Cam 100 lets you keep an eye on your home wherever you are in the world as long as you’ve got an internet connection.
-Open the smartphone app and stream video live from your house.
+Smart security cameras let you keep an eye on your home wherever you are in the world as long as you’ve got an internet connection.
+Open the smartphone app and stream video live from your house to see who’s home, and even talk to them.

 Connected home devices can also work together.
 Nest’s system includes a thermostat and the Nest Protect smoke/carbon monoxide detector, and if the latter detects a carbon monoxide leak, it will communicate with the thermostat to turn the heating off.

-Echo and Alexa work with smart home gadgets made by other companies.
+Alexa and Google Home also work with smart home gadgets made by other companies.
 Using their voice, Ford owners can lock/unlock their car doors, Philips Hue users can dim their home lights or Nest owners can adjust the thermostat temperature.

 What type of equipment do I need to make my house a connected home?

-In order to be able to access devices throughout the house – for instance a console in a bedroom – you’ll need a reliable home network that extends into multiple rooms.
+In order to connect your devices throughout the house – for instance a games console in a bedroom – you’ll need a reliable home network that extends into multiple rooms.

-Because connected gadgets are a relatively new trend, not every device can be used in this way.
-They are also more expensive than non-connected devices, for instance the iKettle is over £124, while a standard kettle is £16.
+Connected gadgets are a relatively new trend, so not every device can be used in this way and they are also more expensive than non-connected devices.
+For instance, the iKettle is around £100 while a standard kettle costs less than £6.